The effect of the cosmological constant on gravitational wave quadrupole signal: Abstract

 \section{Abstract}

-In this study the effects of a non-zero cosmological constant $\Lambda$ on a quadrupole signal are studied.
-The linearized approximation of general relativity was used, so the metric can be written as $g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu}^{\Lambda}+h_{\mu\nu}^{GW}$ where $h_{\mu\nu}^{GW}$ can be interpreted as gravitational waves and $h_{\mu\nu}^{\Lambda}$ is the background perturbation.
+In this study the effects of a non-zero cosmological constant $\Lambda$ on a quadrupole gravitational wave signal are analysed.
+The linearized approximation of general relativity was used, so the perturbed metric can be written as the sum of $h^{GW}$ gravitational waves and $h^{\Lambda}$ background term, originated from $\Lambda$.
 The $\Lambda h^{GW}$ term was also included in this study.
-To derive physically relevant consequences of $\Lambda\neq0$, the Friedmann--Robertson--Walker comoving coordinates are used.
-In these coordinates, the equations of motion are not self-consistent so the result of the linearized theory have to be transformed to the FRW metric.
-The luminosity distance and the same order of the magnitude of frequency of the GW150914 was used for the results.
+To derive physically relevant consequences of $\Lambda\neq0$ comoving coordinates are used.
+In these coordinates, the equations of motion are not self-consistent so the result of the linearized theory have to be transformed to the FRW frame.
+The luminosity distance and the same order of the magnitude of frequency in accordance with the detected gravitational waves were used to demonstrate the effects of the cosmological constant.